Marriage and Family Therapist Job Description

 What Does a Marriage and Family Therapist Do?

 Above all, marriage and family therapists (MFTs) are trained to help couples and family groups manage conflict and emotional distress.
-Their unique skills are also advantageous in counseling individuals suffering from psychological issues.
+Their unique skills are also advantageous in therapy individuals suffering from psychological issues.

 How Can Marriage and Family Therapists Help?

-A mental health counselor who works in MFT should understand the nuances of spousal and familial relationships.
+A mental health therapist who works in MFT should understand the nuances of spousal and familial relationships.
 By recognizing the complexities of these relationships, MFTs seek to understand the ways that an individual’s behavior interacts with family systems as a whole.
-The therapist's job is to improve individuals’ understanding of one another and to work through issues those individuals may suffer within their relationships through mental health counseling.3
+The couples therapist’s job is to improve individuals’ understanding of one another and to work through issues those individuals may suffer within their relationships through mental health therapy.3

 Research shows that marriage and family therapy can be helpful, and in some cases, it may even be more effective than other treatment methods in addressing mental health issues.4